 Youth Employment Support Scheme (YESS)

-The Youth Employment Support Scheme (YESS) supports long-term unemployed young people back into the workplace.
+The Youth Employment Support Scheme (YESS) supported long-term unemployed young people back into the workplace.
 It started on 1 October 2018 and ended in July 2021.

-YESS aims to give you the opportunity to learn basic work and social skills in a supportive environment, while on a work placement in a host organisation.
-You must be aged 18–24, unemployed and getting a qualifying social welfare payment for at least 12 months – see 'Rules' below.
-If you have been unemployed for less than 12 months, you must face a significant barrier to work to qualify.
+YESS aimed to give you the opportunity to learn basic work and social skills in a supportive environment, while on a work placement in a host organisation.
+You must have been aged 18–24, unemployed and getting a qualifying social welfare payment for at least 12 months – see 'Rules' below.
+If you were unemployed for less than 12 months, you must have faced a significant barrier to work to qualify.

-Participation is voluntary.
-There will be no financial penalties if you do not wish to participate in the scheme or if you drop out.
+Participation was voluntary.
+There was no financial penalties if you did not want to participate in the scheme or if you dropped out.

-The scheme is open to host organisations in the private, community and voluntary sectors only.
-Public service bodies, including schools and colleges, cannot host YESS placements.
+The scheme was open to host organisations in the private, community and voluntary sectors only.
+Public service bodies, including schools and colleges, could not host YESS placements.

-- Have been out of work and getting a qualifying payment (see below) for at least 12 months or
+- Had been out of work and getting a qualifying payment (see below) for at least 12 months or

-- Face a significant barrier to work (if unemployed for less than 12 months)
+- Faced a significant barrier to work (if unemployed for less than 12 months)

 You must have been getting one of the following payments for at least 12 months: Jobseeker's Benefit, Jobseeker's Allowance, Jobseeker's Transitional payment, One-Parent Family Payment, Disability Allowance, Blind Person’s Pension, or Supplementary Welfare Allowance.

-Other schemes that count towards the qualifying period
+Other schemes that counted towards the qualifying period

 Training and development